cunjian/face_alignment/README.md

 ### Introduction

-This is the implementation of face landmark detection on 300-W dataset using caffe.
+This is the implementation of face landmark detection on 300-W dataset using Caffe.

-The success of landmark detection mainly relies on two aspects: (a) Data Augmentation and (B) Network.
-Differing than the above implementations, I focus on the 68 point landmark annotation, which is more challenging than 5 point landmark annotation.
-This experiment is purely trained on the 300W dataset itself, without using any external dataset.
-For face detection, I use DLIB library.
-Please install caffe and dlib ahead before playing with this model.
+It performs the face alignment with 68-point annotation, which is more challenging than 5-point landmark annotation.
+It is purely trained on the 300W dataset, without using any external dataset.
+For face detection, DLIB library is used.
+Please install Caffe and DLIB ahead before playing with this model.

-For data augmentation, I use both rotation and bounding box perturbation.
-After data augmentation, there is a total of 30,301 samples and 5,878 samples for training and validation sets, respectively.
+For data augmentation, both rotation and bounding box perturbation are added.
+Samples outside of the bounaries have been removed.
+The current implementation supporst HDF5, which requires the loaded h5 file to be less than 2G.
+It can be splitted into several smaller files if the size exceeds the limit.

 For network, I choose Vanilla CNN as the building block.
 The input size is 40*40 and the landmark positions has been scaled to [0,1].
+You can replace the backbone network with more advanced network structure.

+### Training:

+1. Download the 300W dataset and run create_raw_300W_equal_bbox_train.py to obtain the annotation

+2. Prepare the dataset using generate_h5_300w_scale_V4.py; This performs data augmentation and generates the input for the Caffe.

+3. Run train.sh

-### For prediction
+### Prediction

 python predict_vanilla_fd_one.py Model_68Point/_iter_1400000.caffemodel 314.jpg